Polyamory & Consensual Non-monogamy

 Polyamory and consensual non-monogamy can look a lot of different ways.
 Just like in monogamous relationships, we can experience challenges related to attachment, communication, and trust.
 And, just like in monogamous relationships, we can experience unbelievable joy, connection, and companionship.

 Often when people see therapists who are not poly-friendly, they're told that their relationship problems are evidence that they should be monogamous.
 You deserve to know what it's like to work with a therapist who is not waiting for the next opportunity to pitch monogamy to you.
-You've been sold monogamy your whole life; if you're exploring something different, it's probably because monogamy didn't work for you!
+You've been sold monogamy your whole life; you don't need to pay a therapist to pitch it to you again.

 Some of my poly clients choose me because they just want someone who understands the backdrop of their life.
 Other times clients come to me because they want to discuss the specific challenges that can arise in a poly dynamic.
 Others still, come to me because they want to deepen their understanding of their own practice of consensual non-monogamy.